Skip to content

 How much can I borrow with a 95% mortgage?

 This will depend on your personal circumstances.
-Mortgage providers typically lend from four times up to four-and-a-half times your salary.
+Mortgage providers typically lend from four times up to four-and-a-half times your salary, though some may offer up to five times.
 If you’re basing the mortgage on two incomes, it could be slightly less than that.

-You’ll also need to take into account the other costs that you’ll have to pay when buying a property, including survey costs, legal fees, stamp duty if it’s payable and mortgage arrangement fees.
+You’ll also need to consider the other costs that you’ll have to pay when buying a property, including:

 Mortgage providers have different criteria for accepting applicants.
-If you’ve been turned down for a mortgage before, this doesn’t mean you’ll never qualify.
+If you’ve been turned down for a mortgage before, this doesn’t mean you won‘t qualify next time.

-If you want to find out how much you can borrow with a 95% mortgage, check our mortgage calculator.
+If you want a rough idea of how much you might be able to borrow with a 95% mortgage, check out our mortgage calculator.

 How do I apply for a 95% mortgage?